royhobbstn/bigQueryACS/README.md

 I VERY highly recommend running this from a Google Compute Instance for performance reasons.

+Make sure to check the box that says:
+*ALLOW FULL ACCESS TO ALL CLOUD APIs*

+If you plan on loading the entire ACS, allocate an Instance with **325GB**.

-If you insist on running this elsewhere, you will need to have the gsutil and bq tools pre-installed.
-You can get them by installing the Google Cloud SDK on the machine you wish to run the bigQueryACS script from.
+If you insist on running this elsewhere, you will need to have the **gsutil** and **bq** tools pre-installed.
+You can get them by installing the [Google Cloud SDK](https://cloud.google.com/sdk/downloads) on the machine you wish to run the bigQueryACS script from.
-I haven't tested on anything other than Debian, so your mileage may vary on other OS's.
+I haven't tested on anything other than Google Compute Engine Debian and Ubuntu 16.04, so your mileage may vary on other OS's.

-If you plan on loading the entire ACS, allocate an Instance with *300GB*.
-Also make sure to check the box that says *'ALLOW FULL ACCESS TO ALL CLOUD APIs'*.

 Other than that, you will need to make sure you have unzip installed (the Google Compute instances I've tested with did not have it.)